Payment choices to reduce your risk of overpayment of Child Care Benefit for approved care

-You can reduce your risk of being overpaid by using one or more of the payment choices below.
-We'll pay you any outstanding amount you're owed when we balance your payments at the end of the financial year.
-We do this once we know your family’s actual annual income details and when all child care attendance details have been received.
+You can reduce your risk of overpayment by using one or more of the payment choices below.
+We'll pay you any outstanding amount we owe you when we balance your payments at the end of the financial year.
+We do this once we know your family’s actual annual income details and when we receive all child care attendance details.

 Adjusting future percentage

-Every time you update your circumstances or income estimate, we'll check to see whether you've already been overpaid and automatically adjust your percentage if necessary.
+We check for any overpayment every time you update your circumstances or income estimate.
+When this happens we’ll automatically adjust your percentage if necessary.

 Rounding down the percentage

-Your Child Care Benefit percentage is calculated to 2 decimal points.
+We calculate your Child Care Benefit percentage to 2 decimal points.
 You can choose to round down the percentage.
-For example, 43.28% can be rounded down to 43%.
+For example, you can choose to round 43.28% down to 43%.

 Once we've calculated your percentage for the current financial year, you can choose to reduce it.
 You'll need to contact us at the beginning of each financial year if you want to continue having a percentage reduction applied for that year.

-You can choose not to receive any Child Care Benefit throughout the year and be assessed for any entitlement after the end of a financial year when we balance your payments.
+You can choose not to receive any Child Care Benefit throughout the year.
+Instead, we can assess for any entitlement after the end of a financial year when we balance your payments.

 Zero rate only

-You can choose zero rate only if you wish to be assessed for Child Care Rebate and don’t wish to receive any Child Care Benefit.
+You can choose zero rate only if you want us to assess you for Child Care Rebate only and don’t want to receive Child Care Benefit.